 Of the three little known heat free natural hair stretching methods, this by far yields the most stretch.

-Items needed: long cut strips of satin in varying sizes, seamless elastic bands
+Items needed: long cut strips of satin in varying sizes (satin fabric available at Joann or here on Amazon), seamless elastic bands

 On freshly washed and conditioned hair, optional: work a light oil throughout the hair (this helps with moisture retention and shine).